Cinema of India: Tulu

 The Tulu-language film industry based in the port city of Mangalore, Karnataka, is also known as Coastalwood.
 A small industry, its origins trace to the release of Enna Thangadi (1971) with about one release per year until growth was spurred by the commercial success of Oriyardori Asal (2011).
 Films are released across the Tulu Nadu cultural region, with some recent films having a simultaneous release in Mumbai, Bangalore, and Arabian Gulf countries.

+Exhibition and distribution

+PVR INOX, Cinepolis India etc. are some of the top multiplexes chains in India, which have cinemas across the nation.
+Book My Show and District are the leading online booking platforms in India.
+They have tie-ups with multiplexes and other cinemas.
+However, PVR INOX and Cinepolis India also sell tickets through their applications and websites.
+Due to the convenience in booking tickets, online most of the viewers pre-book tickets through mobile application.
+Since the advancement of internet service in India, online ticket selling business have had robust growth in the country.
+Since 2010, OTT platforms have gained popularity in India, thus some film-makers prefer to release their films online through OTT platforms like Netflix, WFCN, Amazon Prime, JioHotstar, SonyLIV, ZEE5, etc. and avoid a theatrical release.

 Awards

 The Dadasaheb Phalke Award, named for "father of Indian cinema" Dadasaheb Phalke, is given in recognition of lifetime contribution to cinema.
 It was established by the government of India in 1969, and is the country's most prestigious film award.

 Film education

 Government-run and private institutes provide formal education in various aspects of filmmaking.
 Some of the prominent ones include: